MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Group-to-group-queries.md

    ![Select metrics](../Images/WpA/tutorials/g2g-01-select-metrics.png)

 6. Answer this question to specify the type of data you want to analyze.
-Select one of the following three metrics:
+Unlike with person or meeting queries, group-to-group queries require you to select a single metric of between-group collaboration:

     * **Count** gives you the number of interactions that occurred between the two groups.
 These interactions are not subject to the time-allocation rules.